ysagon/clusterwebapp/faq.md

 ## How to backup my data ?

-The home directories are backuped every night.
-To avoid backuping temporary data, you can store them in the `~/scratch/` directory.
+The whole home directories are backuped every night.
+To avoid backuping temporary data, we please ask you to store them in the `~/scratch/` directory.
 Everything you put there is still available to every computing node, but will not be backuped.